10 Things to Do on Your Babymoon in Maui - Baby Chick

 DSC_0121

-Within a short walk from the Banyan Tree in Lahaina, you can find lots of shopping, dining, and activities to do along Front Street.
-The food and shops are great or if you prefer something different, you can take a paddleboarding lesson, lay on the beach, and/or enjoy one (or two) of their amazing shave ice.
-(Yes, they call it ‘shave ice’.)
-This was definitely one of my husband’s favorite things.
-During your next visit of the historic town of Lahaina, make sure to check out the Banyan Tree to learn more about Maui’s roots!
+Within a short walk from the Banyan Tree in Lahaina, you can find lots of shopping, dining, and activities along Front Street.
+The food and shops are great, or if you prefer something different, you can take a paddleboarding lesson, lay on the beach, and/or enjoy one (or two) of their amazing shave ice.
+(Yes, they call it “shave ice”) This was definitely one of my husband’s favorite things.
+During your next visit to the historic town of Lahaina, make sure to check out the Banyan Tree to learn more about Maui’s roots!

 4. Old Lahaina Luau

-The Old Lahaina Luau is hands down one of the most popular things to do for first-time Maui visitors.
-I went to this luau the last time I was there, three years ago, and it was a great way to spend an evening learning more about the Hawaiian culture as well as trying their cuisine.
-Though entry rates may seem steep, it’s worth the cost to see the award-winning dancing and music.
-While you admire the performers’ hula and fire dancing skills, you’ll dine on Hawaiian specialties such as kalua pua’a (pork roasted in an underground oven), fresh mahi-mahi and poi (mashed taro plant).
+The Old Lahaina Luau is hands down one of the most popular things for first-time Maui visitors to do.
+I went to this luau the last time I was there, three years ago, and it was a great way to spend an evening learning more about the Hawaiian culture and trying their cuisine.
+Though entry rates may seem steep, seeing the award-winning dancing and music is worth the cost.
+While you admire the performers’ hula and fire dancing skills, you’ll dine on Hawaiian specialties such as kalua pua’a (pork roasted in an underground oven), fresh mahi-mahi, and poi (mashed taro plant).

 DSC_0136 copy